-One of our flagship achievements last year was the opening of the new Newry Leisure Centre, a £22m centre that is already transforming the way we provide sporting, wellbeing and exercise opportunities to our citizens.
-The introduction of the 'Be Active' campaign will go a long way to fulfilling our goal of promoting a prosperous, healthy and sustainable District.
+One of our flagship achievements was the opening of Down Leisure Centre in November 2018, a £15.5m centre which is already transforming the way we provide sporting, wellbeing and exercise opportunities to our citizens.
+This new facility will also boost the 'Be Active' campaign which encourages people to undertake more activity in their daily lives.